Flow invariants in the classification of Leavitt path algebras: Introduction

 When the role of the coefficient field $K$ is not central to the discussion, we will often denote $L_K(E)$ simply by $L(E)$.
 The set $\{e^*\mid e\in E^1\}$ will be denoted by $(E^1)^*$.
 We let $r(e^*)$ denote $s(e)$, and we let $s(e^*)$ denote $r(e)$.
 If $\mu = e_1 \dots e_n$ is a path, then we denote by $\mu^*$ the element $e_n^* \cdots e_1^*$ of $L_K(E)$.

 An alternate description of $L_K(E)$ is given in \cite{AA1}, where it is described in terms of a free associative algebra modulo the appropriate relations indicated in Definition \ref{definition} above.
 As a consequence, if $A$ is any $K$-algebra which contains a set of elements satisfying these same relations (we call such a set an $E$-\emph{family}), then there is a (unique) $K$-algebra homomorphism from $L_K(E)$ to $A$ mapping the generators of $L_K(E)$ to their appropriate counterparts in $A$.
-We will refer to this conclusion as the Universal Homomorphism Property of $L_K(E)$.
-In particular, if $F$ is a complete subgraph of $E$ then the inclusion map $L_K(F) \rightarrow L_K(E)$ is a $K$-algebra homomorphism.
+We will refer to this conclusion as the {\it Universal Homomorphism Property} of $L_K(E)$.